- Shortlisting panel

 It is also helpful at this stage, to consider what types of evidence you will be seeking when assessing how candidates meet the criteria; remember all criteria must be measurable.

-You will be required to score each candidate on the Web Recruitment System's Capability Matrix which suggests a scoring system from zero to fifteen.
+You will be required to score each candidate on the Shortlisting form.
+Your Recruitment and Operations support person will provide this to you.

-When shortlisting, assess each candidate in turn against the essential criteria, and then any desirable criteria, giving a score for each criteria.
+When shortlisting, assess each candidate in turn against the minimum essential criteria, essential criteria and then any desirable criteria, giving a score for each criteria.

 Avoid making assumptions about a candidate’s skills, experience or qualifications.
 Frequently candidates make assertions on their application forms (such as “I am an excellent team player”) but provide no evidence to back such statements up.
 If candidates have not provided any demonstrable evidence, ensure that they are scored accordingly.